 If you’re looking for accommodation with something special and can increase your budget, you can find accommodations with sea views and a spa bath, such as Rainbow Ocean Palm Resort* (apartments) and Rainbow Sea Resort* (ensuite room).

 Diving in Rainbow Beach is incredible, but it’s not the only fun activity you can do there.
 Read this article to find out more!

 Where is Rainbow Beach / Wolf Rock?

-Rainbow Beach is about 3 hours north of Brisbane, just in front of Fraser Island.
+Rainbow Beach is in Queensland, about 3 hours north of Brisbane, just in front of K’gari (Fraser Island).
 If you have a 4WD, you can go from Noosa to Rainbow Beach via the beach.
 You’ll pass Double Island Point on the way: Wolf Rock is just nearby.
 But the dive shop is in Rainbow Beach town, and the boat leaves from the bay for a long boat ride to the rock.

 Diving in Australia?
 Check out this list of the best dive sites on Australia’s East Coast!